Sonotsugipaa/volcanpp/src/main/assets/assets.doc.md

 - `minSpecular`: the minimum multiplier for specular reflections;
 - `maxSpecular`: the maximum multiplier for specular reflections;
 - `mergeVertices`: whether the model normals should be merged together (defaults to `false`).

+## Point Light

+At the time of writing, Volcanpp uses two light sources: the sun, that affects all surfaces the same way, and one "point light", that behaves like a light bulb would.

+The former can be configured in `params.cfg`, the latter **must** be configured in `scene.cfg` as follows:
+- the first three components of the `pointLight` array specify the initial position of the point light (X, Y, Z components);
+- the fourth component specifies the intensity of the light.

 ## Examples